 Menopausal Symptom Relief

-Alfalfa has been shown to provide relief for menopausal symptoms such as hot flashes.
-According to a study published in the Journal of Alternative and Complementary Medicine, women who took an lucerne supplement experienced a significant reduction in the number and severity of hot flashes.
+Alfalfa relieves menopausal symptoms such as hot flashes.
+A study published in the Journal of Alternative and Complementary Medicine found that women who took a lucerne supplement reduced both the number and severity of their hot flashes significantly.

-Alfalfa is a nutrient-rich plant that offers several potential health benefits.
-It can help to promote cardiovascular health, regulate blood sugar levels, support digestive health, and provide relief for menopausal symptoms.
-Incorporating alfalfa into your diet is a great way to boost your overall health and wellbeing.
+Alfalfa provides a nutrient‑rich source of several potential health benefits.
+It promotes cardiovascular health, regulates blood sugar levels, supports digestive health, and eases menopausal symptoms.
+Adding lucerne to your diet boosts overall health and well‑being.

 Alfalfa is loaded with beta-carotene, which supports the immune system, skin, and internal mucous membranes.